wzhudev/reverse-linear-sync-engine/README.md

 ```

-And the response will contains a `lasySyncId`.
+And the response contains a `lastSyncId`.

 ```json
 {